renantamashiro/maphb/README.md

 ### Entity Mapping
-To create a relationshio between a java class and hbase tabel, you need to annotate the corresponding class with `@Table` annotation passing as parameters the table name and the column families:
+To create a relationship between a java class and hbase tabel, you need to annotate the corresponding class with `@Table` annotation passing as parameters the table name and the column families:

 ```java
 @Table(name = "table_name", columnFamilies = {"cf1", "cf2"}